On the definition of the nucleon axial charge density: Introduction and summary

 Following the seminal papers on electron-proton scattering in the 60s of the last century \cite{Hofstadter:1958,Ernst:1960zza,Sachs:1962zzc} the three-dimensional Fourier transform of the charge form factor in the Breit frame is traditionally interpreted as the electric charge density of the considered hadron.
 Analogous interpretation has also been suggested for the Fourier transforms of the gravitational form factors and for various local distributions \cite{Polyakov:2002wz,Polyakov:2002yz,Polyakov:2018zvc}.
 On the other hand, in last two decades it has been repeatedly pointed out that the identification of spatial density distributions with the Fourier transform of the corresponding form factors in the Breit frame is problematic \cite{Burkardt:2000za,Miller:2007uy,Miller:2009qu,Miller:2010nz,Jaffe:2020ebz,Miller:2018ybm,Freese:2021czn}.

 The issues of a proper definition and interpretation of the spatial density distributions of matrix elements of local operators have attracted much attention in last years, see, e.g.,~Refs.~\cite{Burkardt:2000za, Miller:2007uy, Miller:2009qu, Miller:2010nz, Guo:2021aik,Panteleeva:2021iip,Freese:2021mzg,Lorce:2020onh,Lorce:2022cle,Lorce:2018egm, Freese:2021czn,Jaffe:2020ebz,Miller:2018ybm}.
-A novel definition of the three-dimensional charge density using sharply licalized wave packet states has been suggested in Ref.~\cite{Epelbaum:2022fjc}.
+A novel definition of the three-dimensional charge density using sharply localized wave packet states has been suggested in Ref.~\cite{Epelbaum:2022fjc}.
 In fact, similar results have been published long ago in largely unknown work of Ref.~\cite{Fleming:1974af}.
-In Refs.~\cite{Epelbaum:2022fjc,Panteleeva:2022khw,Panteleeva:2022uii,Alharazin:2022xvp,Panteleeva:2023evj} the three-dimensional spatial densities, possessing the usual probabilistic interpretation, have been defined in the zero average momentum frame (ZAMF) for systems with various spins by using spherically symmetric sharply localized wave packets without invoking any approximations.\footnote{The ZAMF is defined as a Lorentz frame in which the mean value of the three-momentum for the state, specified by the given spherically symmetric packet, is zero. } By generalizing the definition to moving frames it was also shown that in the infinite-momentum frame (IMF), the new spatial densities turn into the well-known two-dimensional distributions in the transverse plane, multiplied by the delta-function in the longitudinal direction.
+In Refs.~\cite{Epelbaum:2022fjc,Panteleeva:2022khw,Panteleeva:2022uii,Alharazin:2022xvp,Panteleeva:2023evj} the three-dimensional spatial densities, possessing the usual probabilistic interpretation, have been defined in the zero average momentum frame (ZAMF) for systems with various spins by using spherically symmetric sharply localized wave packets (here we deleted: "without using any approximations").\footnote{The ZAMF is defined as a Lorentz frame in which the mean value of the three-momentum for the state, specified by the given spherically symmetric packet, is zero. } New definition has advantage compared to the Breit frame approach that it is also applicable to systems whose characteristic radii are of the order of (or less than) their Compton wavelengths.
+By generalizing the definition to moving frames it was also shown that in the infinite-momentum frame (IMF), the new spatial densities turn into the well-known two-dimensional distributions in the transverse plane, multiplied by the delta-function in the longitudinal direction.

 Recently, the spatial densities of spin-$1/2$ systems corresponding to the axial-vector current have been studied in the phase-space Wigner distributions approach \cite{Chen:2024oxx}.
-The authors of this paper argued that the axial charge density vanishes identically in the Breit frame and thus does not not yield a nontrivial axial charge radius.
+The authors of this paper argued that the axial charge density vanishes identically in the Breit frame and thus does not yield a nontrivial axial charge radius.
 For a review on the determinations of the axial radius of the nucleon, defined in terms of the slope of the axial-vector form factor, see Ref.~\cite{Bernard:2001rs}.